A Beginner’s Guide to Credit

 For many people, credit is an intimidating term.
 You know you need it, but you’re not exactly sure how it’s established, calculated, or used.
 We’re here to make it all a little easier to understand.
 Keep reading for more information on how to improve your credit and personal finances—while opening up more opportunities for yourself in the future.
 With this knowledge, we want to empower you to make smarter, more educated decisions regarding your financial future.

 What is credit?

-Credit is when a consumer borrows money in order to access goods and services in return of a commitment to pay later with interest (Experian 2016).
+Credit is when a consumer borrows money in order to access goods and services in return for a commitment to pay later with interest (Experian 2021).
 Not all credit is created equal, however.
 Lenders take many things into consideration regarding credit for each consumer, which is why interest will vary from lender to lender.

 Why use credit?

-Credit is essential when it comes to making many financial investments.
+Credit is essential when it comes to making any financial investment.
 Having good credit can make it easier to make necessary purchases—like a house or car.
 It can also be useful when you don’t have enough cash to cover the cost of an emergency or unexpected expense.

 Some of the Benefits of Credit Include:

-- You can pay back back what you owe in payments
+- You can pay back what you owe in payments

 - Credit can help you out in the event of an emergency